PirateforFreedom/luann/README.md

  Coming
 ## TODO LIST

-- Add Luann client
-- Add other type agent( more complex agent  like  openhand, or simple functional agent)
+- add other type agent( more complex agent  like  openhand, or simple functional agent)
-- test vectordb and other llms
+- add other vectordb and other llms
 - add baichuan/qianwen etc LLM
 - add voice clone （tortoise-tts）
 - add Agent Evaluation
-- add Production RAG Evaluation（Ragas https://github.com/explodinggradients/ragas and part from crewai）（progess 70%）
+- add Production RAG Evaluation（Ragas https://github.com/explodinggradients/ragas and part from crewai）
 - add openai swarm
 - add LLM reranker subsystem（GPT4o reranker）
 - add automation workflow（not only chat but also do something）